UPDATE: A Guide to Online Research Resources for the Australian Federal Legal System with some Reference to the State Level

 4. The Judiciary

-Chapter III of the Constitution begins with section 71, which provides that the judicial power of the Commonwealth shall be vested in a Federal supreme court, to be called the High Court of Australia, and in such other Federal courts as the Parliament creates, and in such other courts as it invests that Federal jurisdiction – see Gleeson CJ, The Federal Judiciary in Australia.
+Chapter III of the Constitution begins with section 71, which provides that the judicial power of the Commonwealth shall be vested in a Federal supreme court, to be called the High Court of Australia, in such other Federal courts as the Parliament creates, and in such other courts as it invests that Federal jurisdiction – see Gleeson CJ, The Federal Judiciary in Australia.

 Judges are appointed by the Governor-General acting on the advice of the Prime Minister and Cabinet.
-Judges can only be removed from office by the Governor-General following a request for the removal from both Houses of Parliament on the ground of proved misbehaviour or incapacity.
+Judges can only be removed from office by the Governor-General following a request for the removal from both Houses of Parliament on the ground of proved misbehavior or incapacity.

 5. Courts and Judgments